microsoft/vscode-docs/docs/languages/javascript.md

 ## ES6 Support
 VS Code supports ES6 (ECMAScript 6, the latest update of JavaScript) and understands the new ES6 syntax elements and their semantics.
 A good overview of the new ES6 features can be found here: <https://github.com/lukehoban/es6features>

->**Note:** Super-references in deriving object-literals is still on our plate; currently if you try this in VS Code you'll receive a faulty compiler error, which you can suppress by settinging the `javescript.validate._surpressSuperWithoutSuperTypeError: [true|false]` option.
+>**Note:** Super-references in deriving object-literals is still on our plate; currently if you try this in VS Code you'll receive a faulty compiler error, which you can suppress by setting the `javescript.validate._surpressSuperWithoutSuperTypeError: [true|false]` option.

 We have a sample on GitHub that shows off some of the ES6 love in VS Code: